 Each time an originating station does not know the MAC address of a destination station, the originating station sends out an ARP request.
-Now if the destination station is on a different network, the router connected to the originating network will see the frame and look at the IP address being requested.

-The router will look in its routing table and see if it has an entry for that IP network address.
-If the router has an entry, the router will generate an ARP reply to send back to the originating station.
+If the destination station is on a different network, the router connected to the originating network will see from the IP address that the frame is to be routed to another network.
+If the router has an entry for the destination address, the router will generate an ARP reply to send back to the originating station.
 The ARP reply will specify the MAC address of the router as the MAC address to send frames to for the IP address of the destination station.